Tuesday, July 29, 2014

 Hi, thanks for stopping by to read my poetry, I hope you enjoyed this week's spectral theme.
 For me, there's something very compelling about writing supernatural poems, to deal with bigger things.
 So I enjoyed "penning" this one.
 Not that a pen was involved at all, and I'm sure often isn't in the modern era.

-And lastly, not that this is really to do with the poem, just a random thought as I was tyring to think of a title - If ghosts are the things that haunt us, can we haunt them back? -
+And lastly, not that this is really to do with the poem, just a random thought as I was trying to think of a title - If ghosts are the things that haunt us, can we haunt them back? -

 Have a great week,